paulbradshaw/journalismrecipebook/chapters/colourpiece.md

 > "Most recently, Mark Zuckerberg revealed on his social media accounts this week that he had won gold and silver in a tournament.
 He joins various actors who may have confused themselves with their roles: Henry Cavill, who played Superman, Tom Hardy, of Mad Max: Fury Road fame, and Guy Ritchie, the director of King Arthur: Legend of the Sword.
 Russell Brand also enjoys the martial art, always at the front of the queue whenever anything fashionable and ostentatiously muscular – either physically or politically – is in the offing."

 It's also worth noting that this journalist has been here before, with '[Fit in my 40s: will Brazilian jiu-jitsu give me a body like Hercules?](https://www.theguardian.com/lifeandstyle/2019/sep/14/fit-in-my-40s-brazilian-jiujitsu-zoe-williams)' - part of a series including [Fit in my 40s: welcome to the velodrome.
 You’ll need nerves of steel](https://www.theguardian.com/lifeandstyle/2019/jul/27/fit-in-40s-velodrome-need-nerves-of-steel-zoe-williams).

+Another example of an experience feature is [Soap, wifi, but no football: a room without a view at Blackpool’s stadium hotel](https://www.theguardian.com/football/2026/jan/25/football-league-blackpool-hotel-pitch-view):

+> "Guests with a ‘pitch view’ room at the Blackpool FC Stadium Hotel can’t watch the game – our writer checks in for a trip into the dark"

+The feature is ultimately answering the question of what it's like to be at the hotel while a game is going on and not being allowed to open the curtains and watch it - but there's some important reporting in there as well (although this could have been woven in earlier to make it less boring) to answer the question *why* you aren't allowed to watch games from the window, and what is being done about that.